aboutBlog

 command: 'build'

-Passing Variables Across Tasks, Jobs, and Stages
+Passing Variables Across Tasks, Jobs, and Stages of yaml pipeline

-1. Across Tasks in the Same Job
+1. Pass variables accross Tasks in the Same Job

 Use task.setvariable to pass values between tasks.